Logo

 Show multiple timezones in your calendar

-If you work with people in multiple timezones, you should add the ones you use most frequently to you calendar.
+If you work with people in multiple timezones, you should add the ones you use most frequently to your calendar.

 Scheduling Meetings